12 Ways To Use Video In Your Classroom

-Video conferencing with Skype and other VOIP services entices educators who want their students to tackle collaborative projects with counterparts from around the world.
-In fact, Skype itself provides its own social media site for teachers wanting to connect and set up everything from foreign language exchanges to group poems.
+Video conferencing with Zoom, Skype and similar services entice educators who want their students to tackle collaborative projects with counterparts from around the world.
+In fact, Skype provides its own social media site for teachers wanting to connect and set up everything from foreign language exchanges to group poems.
 It’s an engaging strategy opening up some amazing and unique opportunities that weren’t available a decade ago.

 Thanks to the recession, schools must watch on helplessly as their funding dissolves, which means their field trip budgets come up scant.
 But infusing video into the classroom transports students to notable sites around the world, with some museums even offering free virtual tours.
 All the benefits of exploring and experiencing sans the transportation and admissions fees!
 The principal will love you.

 Video games are not the scourge society seems to enjoy painting them as — in fact, they actually possess some incredible educational benefits when wielded correctly.
 Immersive environments particularly engage digital natives, but even the FBI takes advantage of the technology for training its agents.
-Not every video strategy necessarily needs to think about the whys of Wiis, of course.
+Not every video strategy necessarily needs to use video games, of course.
 But instructors might want to research the positives behind serious gaming and strongly think about introducing it into the syllabus.

-Snag Films, Hulu, and Documentary Heaven all stream free documentaries.
-And, of course, the Internet overflows with open source lectures from some of the world’s most prestigious institutions, like MIT, Stanford, and Yale.
+Netflix, Hulu, Documentary Heaven, and others stream free documentaries (not to mention the ones available on YouTube) And, of course, the Internet overflows with open source lectures from some of the world’s most prestigious institutions, like MIT, Stanford, and Yale.
 Take advantage of this rich bounty of educational delights to drive home points made in classroom lectures, or add to students’ overall knowledge of the subject at hand.
 (Note: not to mention resources like MentorMob and Learnist.)

 Long before digital video became a thing that existed, students shot videos as classroom assignments.
 There’s no reason now why this can’t continue!
 Rather than forcing paper after quiz after exam after worksheet, challenge them to share what they’ve learned creatively, through film they’ve shot and edited themselves.
 And with technology being what it is and everything, whipping up something awesome proves easier and faster than ever.